 Please note that all these gardens are in private ownership and therefore are not open to the public.

 The artists have been placed into two groups, an ‘A’ and a ‘B’ list.
+Click on the lists below to read the report on each artist.

 Those in the ‘A’ group had the greater connections with their gardens and lived in the county for longer periods.
 The ‘B’ group includes those who were more transient and may not have been greatly influenced by their gardens.